There was so much on offer at the virtual Writers' Weekend

 Braindate software will also be used for hour-long Writers’ Circles, dedicated peer-to-peer feedback sessions, during which groups of up to four people (possibly five with a facilitator), writing in the same genre, share a one-line summary plus the first 1000 words to the group and receive feedback from each other.
 We believe that the richest experiences happen when participants are empowered to turn to their peers for authentic knowledge-sharing conversations.
 The kinds that leave them having learned something, shared something, and with new connections that will endure.

 Hearing what other authors make of your work is of great value; they see things in your work that you might have missed yourself and ask questions that might not occur to the average reader.
-Writers’ Circles are beneficial to all involved, being a useful way to interrogate and improve your own writing and a wonderful gift to give your peers, and we’re delighted to be able to offer this as part of our Attendee Package.
+Writers’ Circles are beneficial to all involved, being a useful way to interrogate and improve your own writing and a wonderful gift to give your peers.